 bridegroom and bride

 To better understand the significance of Jesus’ relationship with us, let us first look at the Jewish engagement and marriage customs at the time of Jesus.
 The bridegroom had to approach his chosen bride with a contract or covenant of marriage (the Shitre Erusin); he then paid a price (often high) to the bride’s father.
 At the signing of the contract, the groom would drink a toast with the bride; her partaking of the wine committed herself to this man, agreeing to follow the contract that now was a legal document.
-At this time, they would be called husband and wife, although their status actually was that of being betrothed rather than being fully married
+At this time, they would be called husband and wife, although their status actually was that of being pledged or betrothed rather than being fully married